Meridiam: 2020 and beyond: continuation of investments and takeover of SUEZ

 Beginning of September 2021, Meridiam takes a 40% stake in Setrag, the concessionaire which operates "the Transgabonais"(Gabon's main railway line), alongside Comilog (a subsidiary of Eramet and the Gabonese State).
 Setrag is a vital infrastructure for the country's economy, which connects over approximately 650 km, from Franceville (3rd largest city of the country) to Libreville (capital city), to the port of Owendo.

 At the end of September 2021, Meridiam, alongside its partners, Hydrogen de France (HDF) and SARA (limited company of the Antilles refinery, Rubis Group), launches the project for the West Guyana Power Plant (CEOG).
 This is currently the largest power plant project in the world, storing intermittent renewable energies using hydrogen.

 Also in September 2021, Meridiam raises more than 5 billion euros for its future sustainable and impact investments.
 Its assets under management now stand at nearly €15 billion, an increase of around 80%.
 All new funds are classified under Article 9 of the European regulation on the disclosure of information relating to sustainable finance (SFDR), the highest standard for sustainable development.

+In December 2023, Meridiam wins a contract to build and operate Togo’s second solar power plant & The European Investment Bank and showcase a new investment initiative at COP28 to protect vulnerable cities in Africa from climate change.

+In January 2024, Meridiam closes transaction to increase ownership in New York’s LaGuardia Airport Terminal B. In March, Meridiam breaks ground in Selma, Alabama, on Transformative Fiber Infrastructure Project.
+The same month, Exoès partners with Bpifrance and Meridiam in a €35m deal to shape the future of electric mobility.